hatan4ik/2bcloud-interview/README.md

 ## Utilities
 - Troubleshooting helpers live in `scripts/` (e.g., `debug-aks-network.sh`, `monitor.sh`). `aks-debug.sh` is aimed at cert-manager/ingress debugging.

+## Key decisions to finalize
+- Ingress exposure: keep public static IP or make it internal; update service annotations and DNS/host accordingly.
+- Inject `KEY_VAULT_URL` into the Deployment (env/Secret/ConfigMap) so `/secret` works out of the box.
+- Keep `.terraform/` and all `tfstate` files out of git; use a remote backend and short-lived local caches.

 ## Cleanup
 Destroy everything with: